sebhtml/biosal/Documentation/input_actor_API.md

 # Input actor API

-How to use: spawn an **bsal_input_actor** actor and send it messages to interact with it in order to read sequence data.
+How to use: spawn an actor with script BSAL_INPUT_ACTOR_SCRIPT and send it messages to interact with it in order to read sequence data.

 ## Header